Gnarus-G/gnarus-g/about/src/resume.md

 _CollaboraIT Inc_ Jul.
 2020 - Oct.
 2020

-- Enabled the senior instructor in training cohorts of Java developers monthly, teaching core concepts and design patterns, increasing the number of cohorts to pass through successfully by 50%
+- Enabled the senior instructor in training cohorts of Java developers monthly, teaching core concepts and design patterns, increasing the number of cohorts to pass through by 50%
 - Taught advanced Object and Component design concepts such as **threading**, **polymorphism**, interface design, and **SOLID** principles.
 - Designed a curriculum, in tandem with other instructors to rapidly upskill junior developers to be ready for